What is the role of a serum?

 The key ingredients of a serum

-- Hyaluronic acid : For intense hydration .
+- Hyaluronic acid: For intense hydration.

-- Retinol : For an anti-wrinkle effect and cell regeneration.
+- Retinol: For an anti-wrinkle effect and cell regeneration.

-- Vitamin C : For radiance and protection against oxidative stress.
+- Vitamin C: For radiance and protection against oxidative stress.

 Complement to your skincare routine

-Benefits of serums on the skin
+Benefits of serums for the skin

-- Complexion radiance : A well-formulated serum can restore freshness to dull, tired skin .
+- Complexion radiance: A well-formulated serum can restore freshness to dull, tired skin.

-- Texture improvement : Thanks to exfoliating active ingredients, a serum can help smooth skin texture and reduce the appearance of pores .
+- Texture improvement: Thanks to exfoliating active ingredients, a serum can help smooth skin texture and reduce the appearance of pores.

 Mistakes to avoid